Connected Coordinated Motion Planning with Bounded Stretch: Makespan 1 and 2

 \begin{proof} Consider a rectilinear planar embedding of the variable-clause incidence graph $G_\varphi$ of a given {\sc Planar Monotone 3Sat} formula $\varphi$.
 The horizontally aligned variables in $G_\varphi$ are represented by a variable gadget---each variable is represented by an arm segment.
 For each clause, we introduce a line gadget with connecting bridges (and extend them if necessary) to the contained variables.
-Note that a general instance of {\sc Planar Monotone 3Sat} may contain clauses with only two literals.
-Therefore we add two or three bridges according to whether the clause contains two or three literals, respectively.
+We add two or three bridges according to whether the clause contains two or three literals, respectively.
 Between every nested pair of adjacent clauses, we introduce a separation gadget and connect it to the clauses via bridges.
-As a last step, we place two additional line gadgets at the top and bottom of the construction, connect them via bridges to the variable gadget, and via separation gadgets to the respective topmost and bottommost line gadgets that represent clauses.
-For an example, see the bottom part of \cref{fig:hardness-reduction-sketch}.
+As~a last step, we place two additional line gadgets at the top and bottom of the construction, connect them via bridges to the variable gadget, and via separation gadgets to the respective topmost and bottommost line gadgets that represent clauses.
+For an example, see the bottom part of~\cref{fig:hardness-reduction-sketch}.

 \begin{claim} If the formula $\varphi$ has a satisfying assignment $\alpha$, then there is a valid intermediate configuration for $I_{\varphi}$ (i.e., the intermediate configuration is connected); therefore, there is a stable schedule transforming $C_s$ into $C_t$ (both given by $I_{\varphi}$) with a makespan of 2. \end{claim}